appcelerator-archive/amp/docs/README.md

 The image is now available to be used by a stackfile you deploy to the cluster.
 You can always use images available on Docker Hub.
 Support for alternative and private registry is planned.

-## FaaS (Function as a Service)

-Please check the example function here `examples/functions/demo-function`.

-Also, read the associated [instructions](../examples/functions/demo-function/REAMDE.md).